 The Issuer's mortgage banking license is dependent upon, among other things, the fulfilment of capital adequacy requirements in accordance with the applicable regulations (see "The Amalgamation Act", "Regulatory Environment", "Finnish Covered Bond Act").
-The Amalgamation's capital structure and capital adequacy ratio may have an effect on
+The Amalgamation's capital structure and capital adequacy ratio may have an effect on the availability and costs of funding operations.
+Moreover, the absence of a sufficiently strong capital base may constrain the Amalgamation's growth and strategic options.
+Significant unforeseen losses may create a situation under which the Amalgamation is unable to maintain its desired capital structure.

 The Amalgamation's capital adequacy is related to the availability of additional capital in the future.
-The capital position is affected by, for example, profit after tax, the distribution of dividends, changes in fair value reserve as well as differences in impairments and expected loan losses.
-Risk-weighted assets are affected by, for example, the amount of lending and risk ratings of the loans and other receivables and assets as well market and operational risks.
-Negative changes in the capital adequacy position, such as a decrease in equity or an increase in risk-weighted exposures could have an adverse effect on the availability and cost of the Amalgamation's funding and, consequently, have an adverse effect on the Amalgamation's business, results of operations and financial condition and thereby the Issuer's ability to fulfil its obligations, such as the payment of principal, interest and interest on arrears, under the Covered Bonds.
+The capital position is affected by, for example, profit after tax, the distribution of profits, changes in fair value reserve as well as differences in impairments and expected loan losses.
+Risk-weighted assets are affected by, for example, the amount of lending and other receivables and assets as well market and operational risks.
+Negative changes in the capital adequacy position, such as a decrease in own funds or an increase in risk-weighted exposures could have an adverse effect on the availability and cost of the Amalgamation's funding and, consequently, have an adverse effect on the Amalgamation's business, results of operations and financial condition and thereby the Issuer's ability to fulfil its obligations, such as the payment of principal, interest and interest on arrears, under the Covered Bonds.